-- Co-Director, Center for Health Policy and Media Engagement
+- Director of Communications and Media Projects for the GW Nursing Center for Health Policy and Media Engagement

 - Foggy Bottom Campus